DBDTeam/dbdteamjs/README.md

 ## Installation

-To use this small package you must: (It will soon be uploaded to NPM for easier use)
+To use this small package you must:

-1. Clone the repository: `git clone https://github.com/DBDTeam/dbdteamjs/tree/master`
-2. Install the dependencies: `npm install` (or just install `ws` using `npm install ws`)
+1. Execute in your termianl `npm i dbdteamjs` or `npm i github.com/DBDTeam/dbdteamjs#0.2.2`

 ## Starting to create the bot